-There are a lot of interesting science projects you can try in which you make things glow in the dark using a black light or ultraviolet lamp.
+There are numerous exciting science projects that you can try where you'll make things glow in the dark using a black light or ultraviolet lamp.
 Here are some fun glowing projects to try.
 Most of these projects glow due to fluorescence, though some projects involve phosphorescent materials that glow on their own, but much more brightly when exposed to a black light.

 Glowing 'Neon' Sign